Skip to content

 Where: Tofuku-ji (famous bridge views), Eikando (night illuminations), Nanzen-ji, Arashiyama.

 Colors: Kyoto’s maples turn brilliant red and orange.
-The effect against temple architecture is stunning.
+The effect against temple architecture is the reason people travel here in November.

 Summer